CutlerSheridan/bookshelf/README.md

     - shorten author and title names by abbreviating probably
     - add popup on hover for shortened info of narrow books
 - by default, organize by author last name
-    - sort them different ways (alphabetical titles, author first name, last name, page count, read/not read)
+    - sort them different ways (alphabetical titles, author first name, last name, page count, read/not read) - to do this, maybe create a global int variable for currentSortMethod with a function that organizes myBookshelf and re-populates display based on that variable
+        - createNewBook would have to account for this -- actually it should automatically if "New Book" just pushes book onto array, sorts it, then calls updateBooksDisplay()
     - sort multiple ways at once?
     - how to make things draggable?  not necessary but interesting question
     - add genres?

+    - add credit

 ###### DONE
 - add .read and .not-read classes to style differently somehow